 - a.
-The cumulative impact on traffic flows on the highway network will not be severe, or that appropriate mitigation measures can be secured and are undertaken; - b.
-Existing or new public transport services can accommodate development proposals, and where necessary, new accessible public transport routes and/or improvements to the existing services and facilities can be secured; - c.
+The cumulative impact on traffic flows on the highway network will not be severe, or that appropriate mitigation measures can be secured and are undertaken; - Existing or new public transport services can accommodate development proposals, and where necessary, new accessible public transport routes and/or improvements to the existing services and facilities can be secured; - c.
 They incorporate or create new active travel routes or improvements to existing routes to serve the development that integrate into wider networks and provide safe and effective routes to services and facilities; and - d.
-The number of parking spaces provided will at least be in accordance with those used by Northumberland County Council and should be sufficient to meet the needs of residents, visitors or users of the development over its lifetime; and - e.
 Where the development would create a new or extended education facility, active travel and public transport options should be provided so as to avoid severe impacts on the highway network and parking facilities, as illustrated in a Transport Assessment and Travel Plan.